ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

 * CloudWatch Logs Insights allows you to query your logs and analyze them for errors.
 * distributed tracing with AWS Xray helps you identifying bottlenecks in your system.
 * you can create smoke tests and load tests to check if your system is behaving as it is supposed to.

+In case you want some of these things being done for you automatically choose a third party monitoring tool to help you with it.

 # Resources
 1. [https://lumigo.io/blog/](https://lumigo.io/blog/){:target="_blank"}